 - Functional assessment

 If you are filing a petition to determine whether or not a person is incapacitated, you need to hire your own attorney.
 Bear in mind that your attorney represents you exclusively.
 Your attorney cannot represent the alleged incapacitated person.
-Your attorney will submit the petition with factual allegation as to the extent of the incapacity of the alleged incapacitated person.
-Your attorney will also review the findings of the committee, cross examine the committee at the hearing, and introduce evidence leading to prove the incapacity of the alleged incapacitated person.
+Your attorney will submit the petition with factual allegations as to the extent of the incapacity of the alleged incapacitated person.
+Your attorney will also review the findings of the committee, cross-examine the committee at the hearing and introduce evidence leading to prove the incapacity of the alleged incapacitated person.

-The court will appoint a lawyer to represent the allegedly incapacitated person, who may substitute a different attorney, if he or she chooses.
+The court will appoint a lawyer to represent the allegedly incapacitated person, who may substitute a different attorney if they choose.
 Upon examining the alleged incapacitated person, the committee submits its findings.
-If two out of three members of the committee determine that the person is not incapacitated, the court will dismiss the petition.
+If two out of three members of the committee determined that the person is not incapacitated, the court will dismiss the petition.
 If the examining committee does determine that the person cannot meet health, safety and property needs, the court sets a hearing to determine the level of incapacitation: total or partial.

 After this hearing, if the court agrees that the person lacks capacity, the court can appoint a guardian to assist and care for the incapacitated person, unless an interested person can come up with less restrictive alternative solutions to guardianship.
 Sometimes, the incapacitated person will accede to what’s happening and cooperate.
 Other times, however, the person who is incapacitated may resist the process.
 This can be very painful for family members and caregivers.
 For instance, your mother with Alzheimer’s disease may no longer be able to safely manage her life or do things like apply for Medicaid benefits, but she may still want to exert her independence.
 Upon the appointment of the guardian, your attorney may continue representing the guardian and will submit accounting, reports and plans.